Ahmad-alsanie/system-design-made-simple/problems/EVENTS.md

 ## Deep dive into components of our main features in our main service (Booking Management)
 - Implement a queue in DB to track holding list
-- Implement Long polling to share with the user when their seat is available
+- Implement Long polling to share with the user when their ticket is available
 - Kafka to handle our long polling for consumers and trigger real time events
+- Kafka to handle commit logs (WAL) in case of transaction failure

 ## Identify bottlenecks & Scale
 Criticize your system